NASCAR at Pocono results, standings: Kyle Busch wins Gander Outdoors 400 in overtime

 Here is a full race recap from Sunday's action

 LONG POND, Pa -- Kyle Busch won his sixth race of the season Sunday at Pocono Raceway in overtime.
-Busch started from the rear after failing post-qualifying inspection before going on to tie Kevin Harvick for the NASCAR Cup Series lead.
+Busch started from the rear after failing post-qualifying inspection before going on to tie Kevin Harvick for the NASCAR Cup Series wins lead.

 The trip to Victory Lane is the second of Busch's Cup career at Pocono.
 Busch also won this race last season before going on to finish second in the Championship 4.
-Sunday's effort completed Busch's weekend sweep of the track as he also took the checkered flag in the Truck Series on Saturday.
+Sunday's effort completed Busch's weekend sweep of the track as he took the checkered flag in the Truck Series on Saturday.

 Busch's win is the 49th of his Cup Series career and ties him with retired driver turned team owner Tony Stewart for 13th on the all-time list.
 Next up for Rowdy are NASCAR Hall of Famers Junior Johnson and Ned Jarrett, who each have 50 career wins at the Cup level.